jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let bar = Js.String.split("a|b|c", "|")
 ```

-The resulting value is the string `"|"`, because the `Js` module in BuckleScript was originally designed to follow the data-last approach.
+The resulting value is an array with one element, `["|"]` instead of `["a", "b", "c"]`.
+The [`Js.String` module](https://bucklescript.github.io/bucklescript/api/Js.String.html) in BuckleScript was originally designed to follow the data-last approach as well.

-So, if we are not using currying and the pipe operator, we have to think kind of "backwards" when using these functions.
+So, if we are not using currying and the pipe operator, we have to read the parameters "backwards" when dealing with data-last functions, which is not very intuitive.

 ### Performance